mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 ### ``napalm.junos_rpc``

-While the CLI command is easier to use (and morea readable / self-explanatory), it is often better to invoke the RPC as that is the same cross-platform / cross-version, while the CLI command is not guaranteed to be consistent.
+While the CLI command is easier to use (and more readable / self-explanatory), it is often better to invoke the RPC as that is the same cross-platform / cross-version, while the CLI command is not guaranteed to be consistent.
 To find out the RPC request to use, from the CLI of your router you can append ``| display xml rpc``